Graeme-Smith/LinuxInstallPlaybook/README.md

 Search for 'download google chrome' and follow instructions

 ### Citrix Workspace
-I downloaded the deb file for Citrix Workspace app 2108 for Linux from https://www.citrix.com/en-gb/downloads/workspace-app/linux/workspace-app-for-linux-latest.html
+I downloaded the latest deb file for Citrix Workspace app for Linux from [https://www.citrix.com/en-gb/downloads/workspace-app/linux/workspace-app-for-linux-latest.html ](https://www.citrix.com/en-gb/downloads/workspace-app/legacy-workspace-app-for-linux/workspace-app-for-linux-latest2.html)

 WARNING: When configurung the ICAclient during installation I installed it without the app protection as this interfered with other apps such as the Heroku CLI